 If you are clinically extremely vulnerable you are no longer advised to shield, but you should continue to follow the guidance for people who are clinically extremely vulnerable.

 Attending work/education and travel

 • You should continue to work from home unless you cannot reasonably do so.

 • Early Years settings are open.

-• Colleges, primary and secondary schools reopened on 8 March 2021
+• Colleges, primary and secondary schools are open from 8 March 2021

 • From 12 April, out-of-school settings and wraparound childcare providers can offer indoor and outdoor provision to all children, without restrictions on the purpose for which they may attend.

-• If you need to travel you should walk or cycle where possible or plan ahead and avoid busy times and routes on public transport.
+• You should continue to plan ahead and avoid busy times and routes on public transport.

 View the government’s full guidance on travel

 • You must wear face coverings in all mandated settings.